+The penultimate novel in Katharine Kerr's highly acclaimed epic fantasy series, the interweaving tale of human and elvish history of several hundred years, and many reincarnated lives comes full circle.
+As the tale of Deverry and her people draws near to its close, questions will be answered and mysteries uncovered...
 The wild Northlands hold many secrets, among them the mysterious dweomer island of Haen Marn, the mountain settlements of Dwarvholt, and the fortified city of Cerr Cawnen, built long ago by escaping bondmen from Deverry itself.
 And just who or what are the mysterious Dwgi folk?
 Thanks to the Horsekin, who continue to push their religious crusade south toward the borders of the kingdom, the human beings of Deverry and their elven allies realize that the fate of the Northlands lies tangled with their own.
 Although the dwarven race holds strong, the island of Haen Marn has fled and Cerr Cawnen seems doomed.
 Only the magic of Dallandra and Valandario and the might of the powerful dragons, Arzosah and Rori, can reveal the secrets and save the Northlands from conquest.

 Praise for Katharine Kerr and the Deverry novels: 'An unusually scholarly writer of fantasy' Telegraph 'Much as I dislike comparing anything to The Lord of the Rings, I have to admit that on this occasion it's justified' Interzone 'Kerr is a master of her trade!
 She has created a world that might very well go on for ever, and this one reader sincerely hopes it does.'
 Vector 'An extensive and complete world, whose endlessly fascinating details grow book by book' Starlog